Latin III: Intermediate Latin

 Hammond and Amory: Please read section 23 and post your results in the forum for this week.

 Grammatical review: Participial syntax: ablative absolute, gerundive (with the gerund on the side), and supine.
-Please take quiz #19 sometime this week, and re-take it every week until you get 100% on it.

 The Last Century of the Republic